Last year we drove almost $1 billion in ecommerce transactions in our network.

 It starts, as it always has, with publishers creating amazing comtent.
 That comtent drives sales and provides an excellent research and entertainment utility to their readers.
 They experience value from this utility, the audience develops and grows, and a picture of their shopping behaviours and preferences starts to be be built.

-Those data points fuel Audiences – our data product – which we then license to brands, retailers, and other activation platforms.
+Those data points fuel Audiences by Skimlinks – our data product – which we then license to brands, retailers, and other activation platforms.
 We are now a Data-as-a-Service platform, allowing third-parties to build applications on top of our shopping intent data, and building a significant source of incremental income to participating publishers.
 This additional income hopefully can fund dedicated comtent teams, closing the loop on this virtuous cycle.
 Besides the revenue share, we also offer participating publishers access to the data in their own data management platform or ad server, to help each individual publisher have the scale and targeting capabilities of a Facebook or Google.

 Our tools are equipping publishers for the future.
 Comtent is a lucrative revenue stream, that as part of a diversified monetization strategy, can help chart a future for publishers beyond dependence on display advertising and at the mercy of ad blockers.
 With Audiences, we’re empowering publishers to take the fight to Facebook, strengthening their own advertising efforts and using their insights to open up a fresh revenue stream at the same time.